Apixmed/integration_documentation/README.md

 Collect user data via your application and let the user to define the treatment.

 **Required data:**
+- **Date** - represents the date (yyyyMMddhhmmsszzz) of the request payload's creation.
+It serves the purpose of setting a boundary for the object's lifetime, with a maximum allowable lifetime of 24 hours.
+- **RequestId** - is a universally unique identifier (UUID/GUID) that is generated on the client side.
+It functions as a distinctive and exclusive identifier, ensuring the uniqueness of each request.

 - **Email** - will be used to send Apixmed URL to see the report to user
 - **Gender** - user gender
 - **Age** - user age, in years